hgoebl/entintar/README.md

 This is a small tool to colorize and filter the verbose output of Maven or other unreadable text output.

-Does not work with DOS/Windows Command Box (cmd.exe) - use Cygwin instead.

 ## The name?

 'entintar' is Spanish and AKFAIK means something like ink or colorize.
 Colorizer was already used.